TeamADAPT/ADAPTbaby/README.md

 ## Usage

-1. Select an LLM model from the dropdown menu.
+1. Select an LLM model from the dropdown menu (OpenAI or GitHub Models).
 2. Enter your task or question in the input box and click "Send" or press Enter.
 3. View the AI's response in the chat interface.
 4. Toggle debug mode to see detailed task information.
 5. Use the download button to save task details as a markdown file.
 6. Navigate through different sections using the top navigation bar.

+## Available Models

+- OpenAI Models: GPT-4o, GPT-4o Mini, GPT-3.5 Turbo, GPT-3.5 Turbo 16k
+- GitHub Models: AI21 Jumbo Instruct, Cohere Command R, Cohere Command R Plus, Meta Llama 3 (70B and 8B Instruct), Mixtral Large, Mistral Small, Phi-3 Medium Instruct 12B

 ## Testing